UNIVERSE-HPC/course-material/software_architecture_and_design/functional/index.md

 summary: |
   Functional Programming is based around the idea that programs are constructed by applying and composing/chaining **functions**.
-This course will introduce you to the basics of functional programming in either Python or C++.
+This course will introduce you to the basics of functional programming in either Python, R or C++.
 attribution:
   - citation: This material has been adapted from the "Software Engineering" module of the SABS R³ Center for Doctoral Training.
     url: https://www.sabsr3.ox.ac.uk